TeboM/Cyberx100Days/README.md

 # :desktop_computer: R3loadB00tCamp
-This is part of personal journey as I rebuild, rediscover and expand my cybersecurity skills in 90 days
+This is part of my personal journey as I rebuild, rediscover and expand my cybersecurity skills in 90 days

 ### Template